-- (A) A minimum of 50 bike parking spaces are required in this district. - (B) A minimum 50 percent of the required bike racks must be enclosed. - (4) Mechanical equipment.
+- (A) A minimum of 50 bike parking spaces are required in this district. - (B) A minimum 50 percent of the required bike spaces must be enclosed. - (c) The required bike parking spaces must be distributed throughout the property, and cannot be closeted in a single location. - (4) Mechanical equipment.
 No above grade utilities or mechanical equipment may be placed within the required sidewalk planting zone or clear zone.